There’s just something perfectly endearing about Halifax, Nova Scotia.

 Popular watering holes include picture-perfect Bicycle Thief which has one of the prettiest patios in the whole city and serves American/Italian fare, as well as The Gahan House which was founded in neighbouring Prince Edward Island and specializes in handcrafted, east coast ales.

 Just around the corner you’ll find Lower Deck, a Halifax institution that is THE place to party and has live entertainment every single night.
 While it technically doesn’t have an outdoor patio, it’s well-worth a mention for those wanting to meet the locals and get a taste of east coast hospitality.

 #10: Eat lobster

-No trip to the east coast is complete without enjoying lobster, lobster and more lobster.
+One of the best things to do in Nova Scotia is eat lobster, lobster and more lobster.
 The good news is there are many different dishes to try it in aside from the classic lobster dinner, such as by grabbing a lobster roll from the Farmers’ Market, where the seafood overflows from a soft, fresh-baked bun.

 For the ultimate lobster fix, head over to Stubborn Goat Gastropub on Grafton Street, and order their famous Lobster Mac ’n’ Cheese.
 Sure it probably has the equivalent of a whole days’ worth of calories, but the cheesy goodness is sooo worth the splurge.

 Have a few extra days to spare?
 Head to Peggy’s Cove to see its iconic lighthouse, sail around the harbour on a tall ship, or take a road trip to the picturesque seaside towns of Mahone Bay and Lunenberg.

 There are all sorts of options when it comes to places to stay in Halifax, from charming B&Bs to glitzy, modern hotels.
 Popular picks include: